-This week, MHSAA Executive Director Mark Uyl discusses the "sleeper play" and if it's legal in high school football.
+This week, MHSAA assistant director Mark Uyl explains why the "Sleeper Play" is an illegal one in high school football.

 Be The Referee is a series of short messages designed to help educate people on the rules of different sports, to help them better understand the art of officiating, and to recruit officials.

-Below is this week's segment – You Make the Call: Sleeper Play - Listen
+Below is this week's segment – YMTC - Sleeper Play - Listen

-It’s 4th down-and-5 at the 30-yard line, and the offense begins to leave the field as the field goal unit comes on.
+It’s 4th down and five at the 30-yard line, and the offense begins to leave the field as the field goal unit comes on.
 One of those offensive players, however, doesn’t make it all the way to the bench.
 He stops a step short of the sideline, essentially hiding out there.

 The answer is no. This is a foul for illegal participation.
 A team can never use a substitution or pretended substitution to deceive the defense.

-September 6: You Make the Call: Face Guarding - Listen
+Sept 22: You Make the Call: Returning Kickoffs - Listen